William McKinley

-Historians regard McKinley's 1896 victory as a realigning election in which the political stalemate of the post-Civil War era gave way to the Republican-dominated Fourth Party System, beginning with the Progressive Era.
 McKinley defeated Bryan again in the 1900 presidential election in a campaign focused on imperialism, protectionism, and free silver.
-His achievements were cut short when he was fatally shot on September 6, 1901, by Leon Czolgosz, an anarchist.
+His second term ended early when he was shot on September 6, 1901, by Leon Czolgosz, an anarchist.
 McKinley died eight days later and was succeeded by Vice President Theodore Roosevelt.
-As an innovator of American interventionism and pro-business sentiment, McKinley is generally ranked as an above-average president, although his take-over of the Philippines is often criticized as an act of imperialism.
-His popularity was soon overshadowed by Roosevelt's.
+Historians regard McKinley's 1896 victory as a realigning election in which the political stalemate of the post-Civil War era gave way to the Republican-dominated Fourth Party System, beginning with the Progressive Era.
+The United States retains control over the major territories McKinley annexed, aside from the Philippines which became independent in 1946.

 Early life and family

 William McKinley Jr. was born in 1843 in Niles, Ohio, the seventh of nine children of William McKinley Sr. and Nancy (née Allison) McKinley.
 The McKinleys were of English and Scots-Irish descent and had settled in western Pennsylvania in the 18th century.
 Their immigrant ancestor was David McKinley, born in Dervock, County Antrim, in present-day Northern Ireland.
 William McKinley Sr. was born in Pennsylvania, in Pine Township, Mercer County.

 The family moved to Ohio when the senior McKinley was a boy, settling in New Lisbon (now Lisbon).
-He met Nancy Allison there and they later married.
+He met Nancy Allison there, and they married later.
 The Allison family was of mostly English descent and among Pennsylvania's earliest settlers.
-The family trade on both sides was iron-making.
+The family trade on both sides was iron making.
 McKinley senior operated foundries throughout Ohio, in New Lisbon, Niles, Poland, and finally Canton.
 The McKinley household was, like many from Ohio's Western Reserve, steeped in Whiggish and abolitionist sentiment, the latter based on the family's staunch Methodist beliefs.

 The younger William also followed in the Methodist tradition, becoming active in the local Methodist church at the age of sixteen.
 He was a lifelong pious Methodist.

 In 1852, the family moved from Niles to Poland, Ohio, so that their children could attend its better schools.
 Graduating from Poland Seminary in 1859, McKinley enrolled the following year at Allegheny College in Meadville, Pennsylvania.
 He was an honorary member of the Sigma Alpha Epsilon fraternity.
 He remained at Allegheny for one year, returning home in 1860 after becoming ill and depressed.
-He also studied at Mount Union College in Alliance, Ohio, as a board member.
-Although his health recovered, family finances declined and McKinley was unable to return to Allegheny.
+He also studied at Mount Union College, now the University of Mount Union, in Alliance, Ohio, where he later served as a member of the board of trustees.
+Although his health recovered, family finances declined, and McKinley was unable to return to Allegheny.
 He began working as a postal clerk and later took a job teaching at a school near Poland, Ohio.